 Saxton is an active member of the Indianapolis venture community.
 He runs Kelley's DIVE program, which links Evening MBA students with founders and high-growth ventures in Central Indiana and beyond.
 He sits on the Board of the Venture Club, is an active angel investor, and has helped numerous ventures with launch strategy, funding, and growth plans.

-Indiana Entrepreneur Bootcamp is open to the first 100 people who register online for the seminar.
-It will be held September 20 at Mavris Arts & Event Center.
+Indiana Entrepreneur Bootcamp will be held September 20 at Mavris Arts & Event Center.